-A History of St. John in the Wilderness
+A Brief History of St. John in the Wilderness

 On the property of their newly constructed home, the Barings built a private chapel, a practice then prevalent among the English gentry.
 The small wooden structure burned in a woods fire, and in 1833, work began on a second church built of handmade brick.

 In August of 1836 the Barings deeded their chapel to the Diocese of North Carolina and twenty members of the Flat Rock “summer colony” formed themselves into an Episcopal parish.
-In the 1890s when the Missionary District of Asheville (later Diocese of Western North Carolina) was formed, St. John in the Wilderness transferred its affiliation and is the oldest parish in the diocese.
+In the 1890s when the Missionary District of Asheville (later Diocese of Western North Carolina) was formed, St. John in the Wilderness transferred its affiliation.
+It is the oldest parish in the diocese.

 Although physically situated in North Carolina, our parish’s roots are forever tied to Coastal South Carolina.
 Following the Barings, other influential Charleston area planters, merchants and politicians also built summer homes in Flat Rock.
 So many, in fact, that the area became known as "Little Charleston of the Mountains."
 With virtually all of the church members traveling back to the Lowcountry after the summer season, the church, with a few exceptions, operated only during summer months for its first 120 years.
 Church business continued during the off-season though, as some early vestry meetings were held in member’s homes in Charleston.